UntitledsTakenNOOOO/dehacked-attack/README.md

 * Reliquary Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former ranger and plasma elite.

 BOSSES:
-* Haymaker (UAC Ultra): A minotaur-like creature with a cyberdemon's head, this foe can unleash a wave of manucubus fireballs all at once, so be careful around it.
+* Haymaker (UAC Ultra): A minotaur-like creature with a cyberdemon's head, this foe can unleash a wave of manucubus fireballs, so be careful around it.
 	* Change: Health increased from 2500 -> 3600 and added +NORADIUSDMG to fit the Cyberdemon slot.
 Inherits from the Cyberdemon to prevent infighting.
 * Leviathan (Struggle: Antaresian Legacy): A fast-moving monster who attacks with an entire mancubus volley simutaneously.
 Spawns with cyberdemons.
-	* Change: Reduced health from 10000 down to 4000.
+	* Change: Reduced health from 10000 down to 4200.
 * Gridlock Cardinal (Gridlock 64): A darker, flying variant of the cyberdemon that cycles between different monster attacks.
 If flinched, it retaliates with a rocket.
 	* Change: Reduced health from 8000 down to 4000.
 * Hell Smith (Survive in Hell): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.
 	* Change: Health reduced from 20000 to 8000, because he isn't the final boss of the game anymore.
 * Indomitable Mastermind (Struggle: Antaresian Legacy): A variant of the spidermastermind that uses both a super-chaingun AND a plasma rifle at the same time.
 * Spectral Leviathan (Struggle: Antaresian Legacy): Less health and moves slower than the Leviathan, but he's partially invisible.
 Spawns with Spider Masterminds.
 * Angry Spiderdemon (Going Down): Her brain's red for some reason.
-Retaliates with fireballs when hurt, and has 50% more health than the ordinary Spider Mastermind.
+Retaliates with fireballs when hurt, and has twice as much health as the ordinary Spider Mastermind.
 	* Change: Health reduced from 12000 to 6000.
 * Super Archvile (Valiant): Good luck.
 This thing attacks with a archvile combo-attack, and can resurrect monsters.
 It spawns uncommonly with the Spider Mastermind.
 	* Change: Health reduced from 7500 to 3750, because it isn't the final boss of the game anymore.
 * Gridlock Cardinal [Phase II]: Same as the Phase I, except if flinched, will spawn monsters icon-of-sin style.
 Replaces the Gridlock Cardinal if Spawn Targets are present.
+	* Change: Reduced health from 6000 down to 4000.
 * Leviathan [Summoner Variant]: He CAN be flinched, but doing so will result in him spawning monsters icon-of-sin style.
 Replaces either Leviathan if Spawn Targets are present.
+	* Change: Reduced health from 10000 down to 4200.
+* Super Archvile [Summoner Variant]: Summons a swarm of arachnorbs on flinch.
+Replaces the Super Archvile if Spawn Targets are present.

-FINAL BOSSES (enabled by CVar or selected in place of Icon of Sin):
+FINAL BOSSES (enabled by CVar and then selected in place of Icon of Sin):
 * Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
-With his full 20000 health, this thing is hard to take down, and spawns AFTER a large army of other monsters.
+With his full 20000 health, he's is hard to take down, and spawns AFTER a large army of other monsters.
 * Spider Mastermind (Going Down): A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
 Spawns with some zombies, imps, demons and revenants.
 * Super Archvile (Valiant): Spawns with a swarm of arachnorbs.
 Has 7500 health, and spawns revenants and pyro-knights if fliched, adding deadlier monsters if flinched more than four times.
 * Gridlock Cardinal [Final Boss Form] (Gridlock 64): This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
 Good luck.